 Roads are plowed and maintained by the road owner.
 Public roads in the Township are owned by the Township, Montgomery County or the Commonwealth of Pennsylvania.
 And there are many private roads in the community, with most owned by a homeowners' association.
-To locate the owner of a road click here.
+To locate the owner of a road view the document below:

 How do I recycle electronics?

 Although State Law requires electronics manufacturers to offer recycling opportunities for TVs and computers, those manufacturers are no longer sponsoring county recycling collections in the Southeastern Pennsylvania region.
 Concern about the lack of county collection events should be directed to your State Representative and State Senator.
 An amendment to the State's electronics recycling law, called the Covered Device Recycling Act, is needed to ensure the availability of recycling outlets.
-Additional information can be found here.
+Additional information can be found at the Montgomery County website.